READ MORE

 High Cardinality in Metrics: Challenges, Causes, and Solutions

 As engineers, we love data.
-But there’s a point where having too much data—or more specifically, too many unique values—can become a headache.
+But there's a point where having too much data--or more specifically, too many unique values--can become a headache.
 This is exactly what we mean by "high cardinality."
-Let's dive into what this term really means, why it’s such a challenge in metrics, and some real-life examples you’ve likely run into.
+It's one of the biggest drivers of observability cost overruns, and it affects every team managing metrics in tools like Datadog, Splunk, Prometheus, or any time-series database.
+Let's dive into what this term really means, why it's such a challenge, and some real-life examples you've likely run into.

 What Is High Cardinality?